When we google ‘social media tips,’ we’re usually looking for advice on how to increase traffic, grow our following, blah blah blah.

-Good lord but maintaining your online life can get exhausting.
-There’s always a new platform to sign up for, more people to follow, new best practices to perfect.
-When I’m doing a Secret Weapon package with a client, social media overwhelm is inevitably one of the first things we talk about.
+It feels like there’s always a new platform to sign up for, more people to follow, new best practices to perfect.
+When I’m working with a client, social media overwhelm is inevitably one of the first things we talk about.

 Nearly everyone I’ve worked has said some version of the following: